 1997: The first half of this year witnesses a number of very violent actions, leaving hundreds of civilians killed, resulting mainly from the Islamist group GIA.
 This appears to be especially connected to the upcoming parliamentary elections.

-June 5: Parliamentary elections, result in a pluralist parliament represented by 10 parties in the 380 seat unicameral body.
+— June 5: Parliamentary elections, resulting in a pluralist parliament represented by 10 parties in the 380 seats unicameral body.
 No party receives a majority, and there is a need for forming a coalition government.
-The party of President Liamine Zeroual, RND, becomes the largest party with 155 seats, and could become the strongest of the two parties forming the new government.
+The party of President Liamine Zeroual, RND, becomes the largest party with 155 seats and could become the strongest of the two parties forming the new government.
 The legal Islamist party gets 69 seats.
 A number of aspects of the elections are criticized by Algerian and foreign observers but, in general, it is believed that they are free and fair.

-1998 January 1: 412 people are killed in Reliziane province, in the worst single massacre of the civil war.
+1998 January 1: 412 people are killed in Reliziane province, in the worst massacre to date in the civil strife.

-1999 June 12: FIS and AIS approves a peace accord with the Algerian government.
+— June 12: FIS and AIS approve a peace accord with the Algerian government.

 2000 January: FIS disbands its armed faction, and has a majority of its militants surrender in a government amnesty program.

-2001 April: Widespread protests in Kabylia, ignited by the killing of a young Berber by local police, see Black Spring.
+2001 April: Widespread protests in Kabylia, ignited by the killing of a young Berber by local police.